cs-fullstack-2019-fall/python-review-functions1a-cw-JessicaA-CodeCrew/README.md

 # Python review function introduction
+See func_review.py for comments.
+Be sure to ask for help when you need it.
+1/5.
+Score : 1
 ### Problem 1
 Create a ```printNumbers``` function to print integers from -25 to 20 to the console (print in the function)